Code-Institute-Submissions/Landfish744-Milestone_project_3/README.md

 The has the rules explained when you start it up.

-You choose the board size and the number of turns between 1 - 12.
+You choose the board size and the number of turns between 1 - 12 for you and the computer.

 You then play the game as you would normally play a game of battleships.

 This is by choosing a column and a row.

+You and the computer have a board each.

 The computer you are playing against will choose before you.